 Your First Day - Welcome to The Sanctuary Byron Bay

-We appreciate that entering treatment can be harrowing and uncomfortable, particularly if you're feeling fragile, so we try to ensure your first day at The Sanctuary is all about a soft landing.
+We appreciate that entering treatment can be harrowing and uncomfortable, particularly if you're feeling fragile, so we try to ensure you land softly.

-On your first day, we make sure you are safe and comfortable and we give you space and time to acclimatise to your new surroundings.
+On your first day, we make sure you are safe, comfortable and have enough space and time to acclimatise to your new surroundings.

 Ideally you should plan to arrive at The Sanctuary late in the morning or during the early afternoon.This will allow ample time to complete admission procedures, any preliminary medical assessments, and for you to enjoy a massage and relax for the rest of the day.